Chestnut Mushroom and Chickpea Burgers

 2. Mash the chickpeas with a fork leaving them with a little texture, a quick turn in the food processor would have the same effect.

 3. Mix together the mushrooms, chickpeas, breadcrumbs and coriander, season well and shape into 4 burgers.
 Fry in olive oil until golden brown on each side.
-Serve in a bun or in a wrap with some salad and a sauce of your choice.
+Serve in challah buns or in a wrap with some salad and a sauce of your choice.
 They would also be delicious with a squeeze of lemon or lime.

 Cost: The ingredients which were used to create these four burgers came to around £1.70.
 Considering that I’d quite happily eat one of these instead of a beef burger, and perhaps even prefer to do so, that’s a pretty damn goof price!